 For each comparable sale you use, be sure to include the parcel or account number, the address of the property, the date of sale, and the sale price.
 Also include comparable characteristics of the property.
-Comparable characteristics to consider are: Land, Improvements,Other supporting evidence
+Comparable characteristics to consider are: Land, improvements, and other supporting evidence.

 - Location (Sales in the same subdivision or neighborhood are the best evidence).

 - Unit of Comparison (Lot size, acreage, square feet, front feet).

 - Desirable features such as view or waterfront.

 - Undesirable features such as view or waterfront.

 - Type of construction (wood frame, brick, other).

 - Square footage of total finished living area.